 As noted above, there are several reasons for establishing an updated fiber characterization report.
 The primary objective is to obtain current information and key metrics about the optical fiber infrastructure, including the fiber itself, connections, and performance characteristics.

 In addition to a better understanding of the physical infrastructure, these tests are critical for determining the types of services and applications that can be supported by the network.
 For example, newer devices running higher bandwidth applications and utilizing advanced transmission approaches like wavelength division multiplexing (WDM) may require specific or newer types of fiber with improved specifications to run optimally.
-Also, fiber performance characteristics like attenuation, chromatic dispersion, and others play a role in the types of applications that can be deployed since specific types of fiber are designed for supporting different applications.
+Also, fiber performance characteristics like attenuation, chromatic dispersion, and others play a role in the types of applications that can be deployed since specific types of fiber are designed to support different applications.

 By performing these tests and having this information, a company can better assess the current network, along with anticipate future challenges that might arise if the infrastructure is not suitable to support intended upgrades or devices.